sushanttverma/PraxysUI/README.md

 | **Blush** | `#C9958A` | `#8B6B62` | Secondary text, hover states |
 | **Chalk** | `#F2ECE2` | `#1A1714` | Primary text |

 All colors are available as CSS custom properties and Tailwind utilities.
+Use the [Theme Customizer](https://ui.praxys.xyz/customize) to create your own palette.

 ## Scripts